P1sec/gea-implementation/README.md

 ## Disclaimer

-*DO NOT USE THOSE ALGORITHMS FOR ANYTHING SERIOUS!*
+*DO NOT USE THESE ALGORITHMS FOR ANYTHING SERIOUS!*

 The source code provided in this project is for educational purposes only, in order to help understanding the recently published cryptanalysis.